MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 Custom layouts are specified directly using XAML and a few attached properties that dictate their behavior.
 The best way to create new layouts, is to use one of the built-in layouts as a starting point and copy and modify them to your own needs.

 The behavior of the button when it is clicked is governed by a few rules:
-* The top level element must be a `Grid`.
+* The top-level element must be a `Grid`.
 (In the simple case, having a name for the `Grid` is optional.)
 * All the styling for the buttons must be contained within the same XAML file in one of the `Resources` sections.
 * All the layout elements must be subclasses of `ButtonBase`.
 * If a button only has the `Content` property defined, then the content string is injected into the application.
-E.g. if you have a button defined as `<Button Content="p" />` the `p` key injected when the button is pressed.
+E.g., if you have a button defined as `<Button Content="p" />` the `p` key injected when the button is pressed.
 (This example has been shortened for brevity.
 In principle, you can add any other `Button` related property like `Grid.Row`, `Style` etc.)
 * If a button also has a `VK` property defined, then the `Content` property only determines the appearance of the button.
 The integer value of the `VK` property is injected when the button is pressed.
 In the example below, a backspace key is injected when the button is pressed.
   ```
   <Button Style="{StaticResource Symbol}" Content="&#xE750;" k:GazeKeyboard.VK="8"/>
   ```
-* If a button has the `VKList` property, the control expects a set of virtual key codes as `Int32` values and injects those list of keys in sequence.
+* If a button has the `VKList` property, the control expects a set of virtual key codes as `Int32` values and injects that list of keys in sequence.
 E.g. in `MinAAC.xaml` you can see the `VKList` property assigned for clearing the textbox as follows.
   ```
     <Button Grid.Row="2" Grid.Column="9" Style="{StaticResource Symbol}" Content="&#xE74D;">
         <k:GazeKeyboard.VKList>